red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 # Key takeaways

+**Limit concurrency for CPU-bound code**: Reducing concurrency in CPU-intensive code can improve performance by minimizing context switching.

-**Offload CPU-heavy computations to improve performance**: Moving compute-intensive tasks to a dedicated worker pool can significantly enhance system performance.
+**Use CPU Worker Pool**: A common approach to limiting concurrency is offloading compute-intensive tasks to a dedicated worker pool with a fixed number of threads, typically matching the available CPU cores.

+**Limit Concurrency with Semaphores**: A semaphore offers another way to control concurrency in CPU-bound tasks by setting a maximum limit on concurrent executions, helping to reduce context switching and balance CPU load without requiring a separate worker pool.

 **Optional on Tomcat, Mandatory on WebFlux**: Offloading CPU work can be an optional improvement in a Tomcat stack.
-However, in a WebFlux (reactive) stack, it’s important to avoid blocking or long calculations, as they can have a more severe impact on performance.
-Be mindful of the specific requirements and limitations of your environment to make the right design decisions.
+However, in a WebFlux (reactive) stack, it’s essential to avoid blocking or long calculations, as they can more severely impact performance.
+Be mindful of the specific requirements and limitations of your stack to make informed design decisions.

-**Limit concurrency for CPU-bound code**: Limiting concurrency in CPU-heavy code using e.g. a Semaphore can be a good alternative (though more low-level) to improve the performance of such system.

-**Task size matters**: This improvement was noticeable only with more intensive calculations (e.g., using a parameter value of _100,000k+_ for our prime number calculation).
-For lighter CPU work, it even added additional overhead.
-Thus, this setup is irrelevant for tasks with relatively low CPU utilization..
+**Task size matters**: The need for optimization became apparent only with larger workloads (e.g., with a parameter of _50,000+_ for our prime number calculation).
+For lighter CPU loads, the added complexity provided little benefit or even introduced overhead, making such optimizations unnecessary for low-intensity tasks.

 **Cooperative processing**: Modifying CPU-bound tasks to be cooperative, by adding `yield()` calls, can significantly enhance both RPS and latency for coroutine-based implementations.
 This adjustment, while effective, requires restructuring the logic as a `suspend` function, which may not always be practical.

-**Do your own measurements**: Whether it’s beneficial to use a thread pool for CPU-bound work depends heavily on the use case and the amount of computation involved.
-Always perform your own measurements to determine if it’s worth the effort!
+**Do your own measurements**: The performance impact of concurrency strategies, such as offloading, limiting concurrency, and cooperative processing, varies widely based on the specific workload and CPU demands.
+Always measure and evaluate these approaches in the context of your unique requirements to ensure the best results.

 # Notes